LiisMarie/Flutter-Calculator/README.md

-# HW2 - Flutter - Calculator
+# Calculator

+Calculator is written in Flutter for both Android and iOS.

 Calculator implementation that uses provider to keep track of state.
 Portrait and landscape layout are supported.